 Many skincare products use B5 as panthenol, sometimes combined with hyaluronic acid, as a moisturizer.
 B5 acts as both a humectant and an emollient, two fancy skincare words for compounds that retain moisture and soothe the skin.

-Another B5 compound, dexpanthenol, is useful as a topical treatment to calm itchiness from bug bites, eczema, or diaper rash.
+Another B5 compound, dexpanthenol2, is useful as a topical treatment to calm itchiness from bug bites, eczema, or diaper rash.

-It’s possible that supplementation with vitamin B5 can improve the healing of skin wounds and treat acne blemishes, but scientists still need further studies to confirm the effects.
+It’s possible that supplementation with vitamin B5 can improve the healing of skin wounds3 and treat acne blemishes4, but scientists still need further studies to confirm the effects.

 Manufacturers are well aware of its benefits, so there’s a good chance vitamin B5 is already a part of your skincare routine!